-Knee Osteoarthritis – When to consider surgery
+Knee Osteoarthritis – When To Consider Surgery

-While osteoarthritis can occur in any joint, the most commonly affected area remains knee.
+While osteoarthritis can occur in any joint, the most commonly affected area remains the knee.
 Having knee osteoarthritis can tremendously affect one's daily life.
-Be it simply walking or climbing stairs, sitting or even lying down, this chronic arthritis slows down every move.
+Be it simply walking or climbing stairs, sitting or even lying down, and this chronic arthritis slows down every move.

-One of the most common bone surgeries in our country is the Knee Replacement Surgery.
+One of the most common bone surgeries in our country is Knee Replacement Surgery.
 The surgical procedure chiefly includes removing the problematic part of the knee and replacing it with an artificial joint.
-This surgery is performed to cure osteoarthritis when traditional treatments no longer work; it also permanently cures other knee diseases like rheumatoid arthritis and psoriatic arthritis.
+This osteoarthritis surgery is performed to cure osteoarthritis when traditional treatments no longer work; it also permanently cures other knee diseases like rheumatoid arthritis and psoriatic arthritis.

-Preparing for the Knee Replacement Surgery
+Preparing For Knee Replacement Surgery